meetecho/janus-gateway/README.md

 	-A, --token-auth              Enable token-based authentication for all requests  (default=off)
 	-e, --event-handlers          Enable event handlers  (default=off)
+	-w, --no-webrtc-encryption    Disable WebRTC encryption, so no DTLS or SRTP (only for debugging!)  (default=off)

 Options passed through the command line have the precedence on those specified in the configuration file.
 To start the server, simply run: